Battery Charging States: What You Need to Know

 What is the effect of temperature during charging?

-For example, at 20°C, a 12V battery should be float charged at 13.5V.
-If the temperature is increased to 30°C, the float voltage should be brought to 13.3V in order to compensate for the higher temperature.
+For instance, a 12V battery should be float charged at 13.5V when the temperature is 20°C. If the temperature increases to 30°C, the float voltage should be lowered to 13.3V to compensate for the higher temperature.

 What size of battery charger should you have?